-Attention Shoppers: Kroger Says It Is Phasing Out Plastic Bags
+Attention, Shoppers: Kroger Says It Is Phasing Out Plastic Bags

 California has a statewide ban on single-use carryout bags at grocery stores and large retail stores.
 Multiple cities and counties either have a ban on plastic bags or charge a small fee to use one.
 The National Conference of State Legislatures has a rundown of local laws.

 Other countries have taken steps to rein in the plastic use.
-For example, Kenya started a ban on plastic bags last year that carries heavy fines or even jail time.
-Eight months into the program, The Guardian wrote that some businesses were "struggling to find alternative," but at the same time, "waterways are cleaner, the food chain is less contaminated with plastic."
+For example, Kenya introduced a ban on plastic bags last year that carries heavy fines or even jail time.
+Eight months into the program, The Guardian wrote that some businesses were "struggling to find affordable alternatives," but at the same time, "waterways are cleaner, the food chain is less contaminated with plastic."

 Some of Australia's largest retailers, and multiple states there, have also banned the bags.
 As NPR reported, environmental groups and many shoppers were pleased with the change — but in the early days, there were also reports of tensions between cashiers and customers who still wanted free plastic bags.